Genetic Bases for Coat Types

 However, both types of hairlessness do come with some associated health problems (not necessarily genetic).
 These are mainly skin conditions and allergies, and obviously, dogs with no hair are highly likely to get sunburn and skin cancer unless they are protected from the sun.
-Dominant hairlessness can also cause tooth problems (usually less molars than normal).
+Dominant hairlessness can also cause tooth problems (usually fewer molars than normal).

 American Hairless Terrier photograph submitted by Julia Kleutsch

 This picture shows both hairless and coated dogs.
 The two "blue-ish" dogs are in fact hairless black-and-tans rather than true dilutes - the skin on a black dog may be a blue colour.
 The other dogs show a range of sable and clear red.
 The three dogs on the left have a white trim, so are most likely heterozygous piebalds, or in other words piebald carriers (Ssp).
 The three dogs on the right are all homozygous piebalds (spsp)

 There are known to be a number of genes and alleles causing long hair in dogs, and not all have been located yet.
 However, most of these genes are recessive.
 The main points of interest here are that it means a longhaired mixed breed generally must have two parents who are longhaired or long hair carriers (e.g. a Labrador x Golden Retriever would be shorthaired, so a longhaired Retriever mix must have Golden on both sides or some other longhaired breed), and the gene can also be carried down many generations without being expressed, which means that many shorthaired breeds occasionally produce longhaired puppies.

 An example of a longhaired Shar Pei, known as a "bear coat", as well as a long-coated English Mastiff (the coat difference is less dramatic but note the fringes of fur on the underside of the body).
 Such dogs turn up in shorthaired litters relatively regularly.

 First photo is of Ravinel Fox Magick, CGC (Shippo) owned by Victoria Steen (Cheetah)

 These photos show a longhaired Pembroke Welsh Corgi next to a normal one.
 In Pembrokes these longhaired dogs are known as "fluffy" Corgis.